powsybl/powsybl-diagram/docs/single_line_diagrams/layout/layout.md

 ### Choosing a `SubstationLayout`

-The `substationLayoutFactory` attribute in the [`SldParameters`](../sld_parameters.md) class is the customization parameter to use to choose a specific `SubstationLayout`: it takes a `SubstationLayoutFactory`, either a `HorizontalSubstationLayoutFactory` (the default) or a `VerticalSubstationLayoutFactory`.
+The `substationLayoutFactory` attribute in the [`SldParameters`](../sld_parameters.md) class is the customization parameter to use to choose a specific `SubstationLayout`: it takes a `SubstationLayoutFactory`, for example a `HorizontalSubstationLayoutFactory` (the default) or a `VerticalSubstationLayoutFactory`.

 ```java